-The fifteenth to the eighteenth centuries are often claimed by historians to represent the transition between the medieval and modern worlds.
-Beginning with the Renaissance and Reformation in the sixteenth century, and ending with Revolution in the eighteenth century, the era was characterised by intellectual, religious and political upheaval, which affected all levels of society, not only the elites.
-Through lectures, tutorials and a particular emphasis on primary documents, students will examine not only the great events of this era, but will also delve below the surface to discuss the impact of these changes on the lives of ordinary men and women.
+The fifteenth to the eighteenth centuries in Europe are often claimed by historians to represent the transition between the medieval and modern worlds.
+Beginning with the Renaissance and Reformation in the sixteenth century, and ending with Revolution in the eighteenth century, the era was characterised by immense dynamism and upheaval in the cultural, religious and political spheres, bringing about the transformation of all levels of European society, not only the elites.
+Through lectures, tutorials and a particular emphasis on primary documents, students will examine not only the key events of this era, but also will delve below the surface to discuss the impact of these changes on the lives of ordinary men and women.

 Available in 2014

 |Objectives||Students undertaking this course should: gain contextualised understanding of a critical turning point in the history of the modern world; develop their knowledge about history as an advanced scholarly discipline; develop critical and analytical skills appropriate to upper-level university students; develop research and reflective skills relevant to the study of the humanities; and develop written and oral communications skills appropriate for a professionalised scholarly environment.|